Villa Giulia: Later history

 Following Pope Julius' death, his successor Pope Paul IV confiscated all the properties he had assembled; the villa was divided, and the main building and part of the gardens became the property of the Camera apostolica.
 The Villa was reserved for the use of the new pope's Borromeo nephews.
 It was restored in 1769 on the initiative of Pope Clement XIV, confiscated by the new state of Italy in 1870, and given over to the National Etruscan Museum in the early 20th century.

+In popular culture

+In the third season of Medici, it is the site of the first meeting between Clarice Orsini, wife of Lorenzo Medici, and Caterina Sforza's wife of Girolamo Riario, that takes place in what would appear to be the palace of a fictitious “Cardinal Bianco.”
+The meeting scene is filmed in the courtyard of the hemicycle of Villa Giulia in Rome (now home to the National Etruscan Museum).